igorpavlov-zz/spellfucker/README.md

 Usage
 ===========

-Get the library at **build/spellfucker** and include it into Browser or NodeJS application.
+Get the library at **build/spellfucker** and include it into browser or NodeJS application.

 Call: